 Happy to leave Loftus Road with a draw against 2nd Division QPR, Spurs ensured their progress to the next round with a comfortable win at White Hart Lane.
 Ricky Villa missed the home game through an injury sustained in the first game.

-A visit from another 2nd Division side but the two strikers signed the previous summer, Steve Archibald and Garth Crooks, scored the goals in the last seven minutes as Spurs avoided a tricky replay at Hull to progress to the 5th Round.
+A visit from another 2nd Division side but the two strikers signed the previous summer, substitute Garry Brooke and Steve Archibald, scored the goals in the last seven minutes as Spurs avoided a tricky replay at Hull to progress to the 5th Round.

 5th Round: Coventry City (h) Won 3 – 1 Hughton, Ardiles, Archibald